Removing Dents from Silver

 The dent is hard to see in the left photo, but it was definitely there for years before the customer finally decided to have it removed.
 I always work very carefully from the inside to push out the dent keeping the full thickness of the sterling.
 By the time I was done, it only needed a careful polishing for perfection.

 Sterling silver serving plate wrinkles / dings removed and polished

 20th century sterling silver is very thin and easily dented.
 Though it is hard to see in the left image, the plate had wrinkles, bends and many dings in the surface.
 After very carefully removing the wrinkles, bends and marks this small tray was polished to its original polished finish.

 I can't make any promises.
-After a couple of hours of work, I was very pleased with the result (photo left.)
+After a couple of hours of work, I was very pleased with the result (photo right.)
 So was the customer.
 A family treasure can now be used and enjoyed.

 sterling silver candy dish with dents removed & polished

 Sterling silver candy dishes from the mid-20th century are very thin sterling silver and easily dented or misshapen.
 Removing dents and reshaping the silver candy dish must be done slowly and carefully to push the silver back into shape.
 After all the dents are removed, the final step is a professional polish.